 - If the repayment of the funds to the funding party is dependent on the results of the research and development, consider the repayment as a contract to perform work.

 - If the funding parties must be repaid no matter how the research and development turns out, be sure to recognize liability for the amount of the repayment and charge the cost of the research and development to the expense as incurred.

 - If the third party issues a warrant as part of the funding arrangement, set aside a portion of your paid-in funds to serve as paid-in capital.

 If you need help with absorption pricing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.